CHzhangi/html/readme.txt

-this is my first use git
+this is my first use gita